lukasz-otowski/python/README.md

 ### strange-fractal.py
 simple number generator based on elif statement

+### highest.py
+script which find the highest number from input field

 ### fibonacci-numbers.py
 you should know what this script is do ;-)